csivitu/slot-booking-system/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**slot-booking-app** is a smart solution to arrange discord meets for mass events like CCS.
+**slot-booking-system** is a smart solution to arrange discord meets for mass events like CCS.
 It automatically generate personalized discord invite links to achieve the same.

 ### Built With